 Context

 With skateboarding gaining Olympic status, it has undeniably entered a new phase in its evolution.
 This shift has prompted discussions about authenticity, commercialization, and the future of the sport.
 For many in the skateboarding community, the sport is rooted in rebellion, creativity, and self-expression.
-The potential for mainstream exposure and financial opportunities contrasts starkly with these foundational elements, stirring debate about whether this new trajectory dilutes skateboarding's original essence.
+The potential for mainstream exposure and financial opportunities contrasts starkly with these foundational elements — a tension that echoes similar debates in BMX culture and extreme snowboarding — stirring debate about whether this new trajectory dilutes skateboarding's original essence.

 Perspective: Proponents of Olympic Inclusion